FAQs

 The Finnish Berry Law, also known as "Everyman's Right" (Jokamiehenoikeus), allows everyone to roam freely in nature, including private forests, and to pick wild berries, mushrooms, and flowers without needing the landowner's permission.
 This right is subject to certain restrictions to protect the environment and respect private property, ensuring sustainable and respectful use of natural resources.
 This law also benefits foreigners, as it permits everyone to pick berries without requiring special permissions, supporting the berry industry and providing opportunities for people from other countries.
 Details of the law can be found in Berry Act and Occupational Safety Administration.

-• move from the accommodation and catering organised by a natural product collection operator to other accommodation and catering of their choice, if the purpose of entry into the country does not change
+• • move from the accommodation and catering organised by a natural product collection operator to other accommodation and catering of their choice.

 Pickerri is a platform that connects independent, enthusiastic, and energetic berry pickers with berry-picking buddies.
 Our mission is to ensure that Pickers including first-timers experience no challenges in picking berries and that picked berries are sold at fair prices.
 In other words, we assist Pickers negotiate their costs and aim to get the best prices, we ensure the picking experience is seemless and enjoyable and we price and buy the berries at the best prices.